NFL picks for Week 18, score predictions, best bets from self-learning AI

 The NFL Week 18 schedule features two games on Saturday and 14 on Sunday, including a 'Sunday Night Football' matchup between the Baltimore Ravens and Pittsburgh Steelers.
 The AFC North title and a playoff spot will be on the line when Derrick Henry and the Ravens battle Aaron Rodgers and the Pittsburgh Steelers.
 The NFC South championship will also be on the line when the Carolina Panthers take on the Tampa Bay Buccaneers on Saturday afternoon.
 The Ravens are favored by 3.5 points at DraftKings Sportsbook, while the Seahawks are 1.5-point favorites.

 Sunday's largest spreads include Titans vs. Jaguars (-12.5), Colts vs. Texans (-10.5) and Dolphins vs. Patriots (-10.5).
 Besides the Seahawks vs. 49ers, the smallest spreads in Week 18 include Saints vs. Falcons (-3.5), Lions vs. Bears (-3) on Sunday and Panthers vs. Buccaneers (-2.5) on Saturday.
-Seattle entered the weekend as the NFC's top seed, while Denver remains in line for the top seed in the AFC.
+Seattle, San Francisco and Denver all face scenarios where if they win, then they claim their respective conference's No. 1 overall seed.
 Before making any Week 18 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.